virgil-aG/virgil-scott/README.md

 ---

-## Student Submission Requirements
+## Submission Requirements

 ### 1\. **Final GitHub Repository Link**

-* Must be pushed to GitHub under one team member’s account (can be private or public)
+* Must be pushed to GitHub under one team member’s account
 * All feature branches must be visible in the repository
 * `main` branch should include all merged features